Sv3ks/EMatDystenBot/README.md

 > After this step a Powershell window should show.
 Note that this is meant to happen, and you should not close the window if you want to use this bot.
 2. Log into the website and open the console in the newly opened devtools sidebar or window.
 3. Go to the Powershell window and press any key.
 4. Return to your browser, either by alt+tab or simply clicking on the browser window.
+Make sure the console is selected.
+(If not, click on it)
 5. When the countdown hits zero (and you've returned to your browser), your computer should start working on it's own.
 6. To stop the bot, close the Powershell window with your mouse, or use alt+f4.